arikurumo/accordion-plugin-for-tinyMCE/README.md

 # accordion-plugin-for-tinyMCE
 accordion plugin for tinyMCE

-To use this plugin, add the name accordion to your plugins array upon tinymce init
+To use this plugin, add the name accordion to your plugins array upon tinymce init:

 <code>tinymce.init({
   ...